piyushCodes7/BODHI/README.md

 ---

 ## 📄 License
-This project is licensed under the MIT License.
 Built with 🧠 and way too much caffeine for the **FINVASIA Innovation Hackathon 2026**.

 <p align="center">
   <em>BODHI — Your money.
 Alive.</em>